 Esmita is the Research Lead for Practice, Design and Engineering at the National Institute of Health Research Health Protection Research Unit (HPRU) in Healthcare Associated Infections and Antimicrobial Resistance.
 The HPRU is a partnership between Imperial College London, Public Health England, Cambridge University Veterinary School, the Wellcome Trust Sanger Institute and Imperial College Health Partners North West London Academic Health Science Network.
-She is also a visiting Researcher at Haukeland University Hospital, Bergen Norway, where she is involved in helping implement that national antibiotic stewardship programme.
+She is also a visiting Researcher at Haukeland University Hospital, Bergen Norway, where she is involved in investigating the implementation of the national antibiotic stewardship programme.
 She is an Honorary Associate Professor at the University of Cape Town and a faculty member at Amrita Institute of Medical Sciences, Kerala India.
 She is also the Academy of Medical Sciences Hamied Foundation UK-India AMR Visiting Professor.
 As a Global Health Fellow with the Office of the Chief Pharmaceutical Officer for England, Esmita is involved in mentoring and supporting NHS healthcare professionals and healthcare teams across Commonwealth countries in partnerships to tackle antimicrobial resistance.
 She is an Emerging Leader at the International Society for Infectious Disease and a Fellow of the European Society for Clinical Microbiology and Infectious Diseases.

 Esmita has a degree in Pharmacy from the University of London (MPharm).
 Following several years of clinical posts at Addenbrooke's Hospital in Cambridge Esmita obtained a MSc in Infectious Diseases from the London School of Hygiene and Tropical Medicine.
 She was awarded her PhD from Imperial College London in 2018.
 Previous to joining Imperial as a researcher Esmita held several Clinical posts at the Royal Free Hospital, the North Middlesex Hospital and was the Scientific Secretariat to a Department of Health Scientific Expert Advisory Group.